OPS-E2E-PPE/VBA-Docs/api/Word.XMLSchemaReferences.md

 keywords: vbawd10.chm1772
 f1_keywords:
 - vbawd10.chm1772
-ms.prod: word
 api_name:
 - Word.XMLSchemaReferences
 ms.assetid: 56bef973-805c-c77a-6d2a-54a39fbd1206
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # XMLSchemaReferences object (Word)

 A collection of **XMLSchemaReference** objects that represent the unique namespaces that are attached to a document.

 ## Remarks

 Use the **XMLSchemaReferences** property to return a collection of schemas attached to a document.
 The following example loops through the schemas attached to a document.
 If it finds the specified schema, it reloads it; if it doesn't find the specified schema, it attaches the schema to the document.

 ```vb